 “We’re going in and filling joints where they have heavy forklift traffic, steel-wheel traffic,” Gill says.
 “We do joint reconstruction where we shave joints down and put in a new joint where we see shoulder failure.
 And, we do a lot of restaurants.
 In those cases, we’re doing it for ease of cleaning.”

-Ryan Klacking, owner of Syncon Inc. in Livonia, Michigan, says one of his company’s specialties is industrial concrete repair, including a lot of joint work.
+Ryan Klacking, owner of Syncon Inc. in Livonia, Michigan, says one of his company’s specialties is industrial concrete repair, including the use of a lot of joint fillers and sealants.
 His clients are a mix of those whose floors weren’t initially filled and those where an earlier job has failed.

 Value versus the cost